12 fallacies that should be avoided when constructing arguments

 There will be a limitation for every experiment result or method that we get from our research.
 This limitation on the results or method that we present should be clearly stated in our arguments.

-For example, when an experiment has, let say, temperature set from 100-200 degree Celsius.
-The results of the experiment when the temperature set outside those 100-200 range may not be the same, due to for example, non-linear (second degree) effects on the phenomenon we observe.
+For example, when an experiment has, let's say, a temperature set from 100-200 degrees Celsius.
+The results of the experiment when the temperature is set outside those 100-200 range may not be the same, due to, for example, non-linear (second-degree) effects on the phenomenon we observe.

-For this situation, we should clearly state the limitation in our argument.
-For example, we can say “based on the experiment results with temperature set between 100-200 degree Celsius, the reaction time becomes two times faster than the one set at zero degree Celsius”.
+For this situation, we should clearly state the limitations in our argument.
+For example, we can say “based on the experiment results with a temperature set between 100-200 degrees Celsius, the reaction time becomes two times faster than the one set at zero degrees Celsius”.

 In the above argument, we clearly stated the limit of the experiment from where the conclusion is drawn.